slatedocs/slate/source/includes/_cli-reference.html.md

 # CLI Reference

 The Bonsai Command Line Interface (CLI) is a text based tool that enables you to configure and control the Bonsai Artificial Intelligence Engine.
 The CLI is especially useful for automation and connection to other tools.
-Currently, there are some actions that can only be performed using the CLI, such as loading your inkling file and connecting your simulator.
+Currently, there are some actions that can only be performed using the CLI, such as loading your Inkling file and connecting your simulator.

 ```shell
 $ bonsai command --help